DavidHCCNguyen/C19-Text-Editor/README.md

-# 19 Progressive Web Applications (PWA): Text Editor
+# 19 Text Editor

-Task
+## Task

-Your task is to build a text editor that runs in the browser.
+the task is to build a text editor that runs in the browser.
 The app will be a single-page application that meets the PWA criteria.
 Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
 The application will also function offline.

-To build this text editor, you will start with an existing application and implement methods for getting and storing data to an IndexedDB database.
-You will use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
-It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-You will deploy this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).

-## User Story
+## Story

 ```md
 AS A developer